High Fiber Diet for Diverticulitis

 High Fiber Diet for Diverticulitis – Spices

 Basil, cinnamon, garlic, ginger, oregano, parsley, turmeric, etc. contain anti-inflammatory properties.
-In fact, ginger is a common remedy for correcting stomach upsets.
+Ginger is a common remedy for correcting stomach upsets.

-However, spices can cause irritation to the wall of the gastrointestinal system.
+However, spices can irritate the wall of the gastrointestinal system.
 You might want to shun them if you experience a severe episode of diverticulitis.
 So start with small amounts and boost your intake according to your comfort level.

 Vegetables